CoshChen/Observatory/README.md

 * Files can be downloaded [here](alaska.epfl.ch/files/scala-capstone-data.zip) which are provided by the instructor.
 * It contains stations.csv and temperature records from 1975 to 2015 with one csv file (about 40 MB) per year.
 * The stations.csv file contains one row per weather station with columns: STN identifier,	WBAN identifier,	Latitude,	Longitude.
 A weather station is uniquely identified by (STN identifier, WBAN identifier) and (Latitude,	Longitude) is the location of the station.
-* Each temperature file has file name year.csv, e.g. 2015.csv.
+* Each temperature file has the file name year.csv, e.g. 2015.csv.
 It contains columns: STN identifier,	WBAN identifier,	Month,	Day,	Temperature (in degrees Fahrenheit).
 Each row represents a temperature measured by the station (STN identifier, WBAN identifier) on a certain date (Month, Day).